rocheio/til/git/view_diff_of_staged_commit.md

-View the Differences in a Staged Commit
+View the Differences of a Staged Commit
 =======================================

 To view the differences between the last commit and the current working copy, simply use `git diff`.